lambda-dom/class_revisions/class_revisions/components/ranger_hlas/docs/readme.md

 Archers get the HLA's:

 1. Improved Ranged Critical instead of Improved Ambidexterity.
-2. Precision instead of Whirlwind: for 4 rounds, +5 ranged thac0 and +10 damage, insta-kill on a crit and failed save vs. death (thus stackable with Call Shot).
+2. Precision: for 4 rounds, +5 ranged thac0 and +10 damage, insta-kill on a crit and failed save vs. death (thus stackable with Call Shot).
 Imobilized and decreased casting speed.
 3. Flurry of Arrows instead of Whirlwind: a version of Whirlwind with the added AC penalty of -4 to simulate a ranged-only version.
+Not cumulative with Precision.

 ### C. 2.
 Stalker.